-- Consider trail connections from the 1994 Technical Report proposed greenways (excluding the exceptions mentioned) - Consider having a consultant study the County for bike-ped connectivity as part of a larger transportation study - Consider completing a comprehensive study of: - A bike-ped connection on Old Westminster Pike, between Finksburg and Westminster, including solutions for crossing MD 97 - Consider marking existing routes with wayfinding signage directing pedestrians and bicyclists to historical sites such as main streets - Consider linking surrounding neighborhoods to community and recreation centers - Consider linking communities with large senior populations to nearby senior centers - Consider filling sidewalk gaps - Consider installing sidewalk on both sides of the street - Consider working with a citizen and/or stakeholder group to identify additional connections that will further enhance the bike-ped network - Work with municipalities to ensure alignments for Future Connections create a countywide interconnected network - Consider adding safe bike-ped crossings to state highway intersections to access popular destinations - Work with the state to ensure policies and designated bikeways and bike networks are consistent with County plans cx Sotherland, Peter.
+- Consider trail connections from the 1994 Technical Report proposed greenways (excluding the exceptions mentioned) - Consider having a consultant study the County for bike-ped connectivity as part of a larger transportation study - Consider completing a comprehensive study of: - A bike-ped connection on Old Westminster Pike, between Finksburg and Westminster, including solutions for crossing MD 97 - Consider marking existing routes with wayfinding signage directing pedestrians and bicyclists to historical sites such as main streets, buildings and other historic and cultural amenities, and viewsheds and roads - Consider linking surrounding neighborhoods to community and recreation centers - Consider linking communities with large senior populations to nearby senior centers - Consider filling sidewalk gaps - Consider installing sidewalk on both sides of the street - Consider working with a citizen and/or stakeholder group to identify additional connections that will further enhance the bike-ped network - Work with municipalities to ensure alignments for Future Connections create a countywide interconnected network - Consider adding safe bike-ped crossings to state highway intersections to access popular destinations - Work with the state to ensure policies and designated bikeways and bike networks are consistent with County plans

+^{cx} Sotherland, Peter.
 Bike Spine Comment Extension and Tourism Coordination.
 Message to Nokomis Ford, June 28, 2017 - sha.state.md.us.

-cxi Baltimore Regional Transportation Board, Baltimore, Metropolitan Council, and Toole Design Group.
+^{cxi} Baltimore Regional Transportation Board, Baltimore, Metropolitan Council, and Toole Design Group.
 The Patapsco Regional Greenway.
 2017.
 Page 15.

-cxii Town of Mount Airy, MD.
+^{cxii} Town of Mount Airy, MD.
 2013 Town of Mount Airy Master Plan.
 Mount Airy, November 3, 2014.
 Page 105.